-According to the policy, five-foot sidewalks are required for all new residential developments.
+According to the policy, sidewalks are required for all new residential developments, with a preference for five-foot sidewalks on both sides of the street.
 For commercial developments, a 10-foot trail width sidewalk is required in front of new developments.
 City reconstruction projects will also consider replacing four-foot sidewalks with 10-foot sidewalks where physical conditions allow.
 The Complete Streets Policy of Sioux City explicitly addresses and incorporates pedestrian safety considerations in roadway design.
 "The city will consider pedestrian safety by using appropriate aids to ensure that ADA accessibility is accommodated in all road reconstruction projects.
 This includes the use of regulated sidewalk grades, street/sidewalk transitions, and the inclusion of islands for pedestrian safety in large intersections."
 In addition, the city will use designs that provide the shortest distance for pedestrians to cross intersections, with increased importance in high-traffic areas such as commercial zones.